billhhh/MnasNet-pytorch-pretrained/README.md

 I tried with rmsprop as the paper says but it did not work well in my case, so I kept using SGD as my optimizer.

 From the logs, we can see the model is underfitting, so I got rid of Dropout.

+Image input size is crop to 224 (I have tried size 299, but seems not working well).

 More details about crops and data augmentation methods could refer my codes.